Aziz-Zeghal/Oddsportal-MoreSurebet/README.md

 The goal of this project is to learn how to use Selenium in Python.
 By building a web scraper that finds surebets, I hope to improve my skills in web scraping and data analysis. <br>
 As a future data scientist, my goal is to learn more about automation using Python and related tools such as Selenium.

+## Misc

+This code is not perfect it was my first try.
+I will add more features in the future but for now this project is in pause.